Syn-dromatic/timer-module/README.md

-Timer Module written in Python with start, pause, reset and profiling features.
+Timer Module written in Python with profiling features.

 ___
 ## Timer Usage: